 To mitigate such risks, today's hospitals often have entire teams dedicated to chargemaster management.
 These individuals, including controllers and analysts who support C-level executives like the CFO and CIO, work with medical professionals to collect information on what services and products are in use, how popular they are, and if they're slated for discontinuation or other modification.
 Chargemaster teams also navigate complex issues such as aligning codes with those from the International Classification of Diseases, Tenth Division, usually referred to as the ICD-10, and looking for inaccuracies in charge-to-cost ratios for Medicare services.

 Many vital day-to-day activities of the healthcare system occur outside of doctor's offices and emergency rooms, on projects such as revenue cycle management and chargemaster maintenance.
 You can be at the heart of these operations by becoming a hospital administrator, with the added advantages of having a Healthcare Management MBA (HCMBA) from the George Washington University (GW).

-The HCMBA track revolves around a set of core courses providing comprehensive background in the financial aspects of healthcare, including topics germane to chargemaster management.
+The HCMBA track revolves around a set of core courses providing a comprehensive background in the financial aspects of healthcare, including topics germane to chargemaster management.
 Students will take courses in financial and managerial accounting, operations management, business ethics and public policy, and data analysis, all of which cultivate the skills necessary for becoming an effective healthcare executive.

 Plus, the HCMBA program is highly customizable, with many qualifying electives that allow you to build expertise in domains such as regulatory affairs and clinical research.
 The flexibility in course selection complements the HCMBA's fully online structure, which is ideal for working medical professionals who want to advance their educational attainments and open up new career prospects.